 Before the AI era, backlinks were one of the most influential factors in establishing industry authority (Ahrefs).
 In my previous company, a B2B industrial component e-commerce platform specializing in exclusive Japanese-brand machinery components, the backlinks we had when I started working there were scarce.
 Most of our link-backs came from home-based businesses, small industries, blogs, and hobbyists.

 Among the many ways to build backlinks (guest posts, influencer collaborations, and so on), one approach stood out: striking a deal with media outlets and requesting a link back with a search-intent keyword, something uncommon when following the standard press-release route.
+If you have ever dealt with messy B2B keyword targeting, you know that getting the right search-intent keyword matters as much as the link itself, something I wrote about in detail in my guide to cleaning up B2B keyword research.
 As Ahrefs’ guide to Digital PR explains, editorial-driven PR generates more valuable backlinks than standard press release distribution because it positions your brand as a trusted source rather than just another corporate announcement.

 So how did we secure that kind of press deal?
 First, let’s discuss what kind of media we were targeting.
 Rather than going for the highest-traffic outlet we could find, we went to niche media aligned with our target market.
 This aligns with CMI’s B2B content marketing research, which consistently shows that audience relevance outperforms raw reach for B2B lead quality.